Iran to buy Su-35 fighter jets from Russia - Iranian broadcaster | MarketScreener

-"The Sukhoi-35 fighter planes are technically acceptable to Iran and Iran has finalised a contract for their purchase," the broadcaster IRIB quoted Iran's mission to the United Nations as saying in New York.
+"The Sukhoi-35 fighter planes are technically acceptable to Iran and Iran has finalised a contract for their purchase," the broadcaster IRIB quoted Iran's mission to the United Nations in New York as saying.

-The report did not carry any Russian confirmation of the deal, details of which were not disclosed.
-The mission said Iran had also inquired about buying military aircraft from several other, unnamed countries, IRIB reported.
+IRIB's report did not carry any Russian confirmation of the deal, details of which were not disclosed.
+The mission said Iran had also inquired about buying military aircraft from several other unnamed countries, IRIB reported.

+Iran's purchase of Russian fighter jets was first reported by news website Semafor on Thursday.

 Russian President Vladimir Putin met Iranian Supreme Leader Ayatollah Ali Khamenei in Tehran last July, stressing closer ties in the face of Western pressure over the war in Ukraine.